Phillip-a-richmond/PrecisionHealthVirtualEnvironment/Software/README.md

 ```

 ### Installing packages
-After completing the basic setup, then you are ready to install packages.
+After pulling the singularity image, you are ready to install packages.

 1. Load R into your environment, making sure you match between the Rstudio version you pulled above, and what's available on the system.